MAKE IT MEMORABLE!

 Write your Senators.
 Show students the power of writing by allowing them to voice to their opinions about a key environmental issue through persuasive formal letters to members of Congress.

 Involve the community.
-See if the botanical garden will donate a tree for the kids to plant.
-Or ask a local wildlife rehabilitation center to donate a few family passes for some drawings on the day of the event.
+Ask your local botanical garden to donate a tree for the kids to plant.
+Or perhaps your local wildlife rehabilitation center will donate a few family passes for a raffle drawing on the day of the event.

 Contact the media.
 Reach out to your area newspapers, television news and radio stations and tell them about your special A4ED author visit.
 This is a wonderful opportunity to share a positive message about your school and students.